Take your core strength to the next level while also protecting the low back.

 That's why I wrote this guide:

-Now, before we get into how to do them...
+Before we get into how to do them...

-These heavily fortified structures have many layers of defense.
 Usually an outer moat surrounded the castle (sometimes half a mile away) and inside is a smaller moat.
 Then there were massive stone walls surrounding the castle.

 In fact, there was usually an inner wall, secondary wall and third wall.